FunctionLab/selene/docs/source/overview/cli.md

 #### Additional note
 You may find that there are more output files than you expect in `output_dir` at the end of variant effect prediction.
 The following cases may occur:
 - **NAs:** for some variants, Selene may not be able to construct a reference sequence centered at `pos` of the specified sequence length.
 This is likely because `pos` is near the end or the beginning of the chromosome and the sequence length the model accepts as input is large.
 You will find a list of NA variants in a file that ends with the extension `.NA`.
 - **Warnings:** Selene may detect that the `ref` base(s) in a variant do not match with the bases specified in the reference sequence FASTA at the `(chrom, pos)`.
 In this case, Selene will use the `ref` base(s) specified in the VCF file in place of those in the reference genome and output predictions accordingly.
-However, the predictions will be diverted to a file prefixed with `warning.` so that you may review these variants and determine whether you still want to use those predictions/scores.
-If you find that most of the variants are showing up in the warning file, it may be that you have specified the wrong reference genome version---please check this before proceeding.
+These predictions will be distinguished by the row label column `ref_match` value `False`.
+You may review these variants and determine whether you still want to use those predictions/scores.
+If you find that most of the variants have `ref_match = False`, it may be that you have specified the wrong reference genome version---please check this before proceeding.

 ### _In silico_ mutagenesis
 An example configuration for _in silico_ mutagenesis when using a single sequence as input: